Mintbase/Grants-Program/applications/nano-store.md

 Help us locate your project in the Mintbase landscape and what problems it tries to solve by answering each of these questions:

 * Where and how does your project fit into the ecosystem?
-- We believe this project is also very much in the scope of mintbase promoting a growing utility nft ecosystem and real-world usecases.
+- We believe this project is also very much in the scope of Mintbase promoting a growing utility nft ecosystem and real-world usecases.
 We think NanoStore will be a attractive way to connect an abstract virtual web3 world for physical tangeable assets.
 It's applied usecase will lower the barrier to implement Token based systems in real world transactions.
 -
 * Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?
 - The intended target audience are artists who want to showcase their works onsite and 3D printing services likewise.